heshanka/2itemAnimatedFabMenu/README.md

 #### Case 2: Screens with keyboard input

-  Wrapping the FABs with `Visibility` widget with `visible:false` when user opens keyboard
+  Wrapping the FABs with `Visibility` widget with `visible:false` when user opens keyboard hides the menu as the alignment values change upon keyboard opening.

    If keyboard is hidden `MediaQuery.of(context).viewInsets.bottom==0`